awsdocs/aws-codebuild-user-guide/doc_source/use-proxy-server.md

 **Note**
 If you receive a RequestError timeout error, see [ RequestError timeout error when running CodeBuild in a proxy server](troubleshooting.md#code-request-timeout-error)\.

-For more information, see [Explicit Proxy Server Sample `Squid.conf` File](#use-proxy-server-explicit-sample-squid-conf) later in this topic\.
+For more information, see [Explicit proxy server sample `squid.conf` file](#use-proxy-server-explicit-sample-squid-conf) later in this topic\.

-### Create a CodeBuild Project<a name="use-proxy-server-explicit-create-acb-project"></a>
+### Create a CodeBuild project<a name="use-proxy-server-explicit-create-acb-project"></a>

- To run AWS CodeBuild with your explicit proxy server, set its `HTTP_PROXY` and `HTTPS_PROXY` environment variables with the private IP address of the Amazon EC2 instance you created for your proxy server and port 3128 at the project level\.
+ To run AWS CodeBuild with your explicit proxy server, set its `HTTP_PROXY` and `HTTPS_PROXY` environment variables with the private IP address of the EC2 instance you created for your proxy server and port 3128 at the project level\.
 The private IP address looks like `http://your-ec2-private-ip-address:3128`\.
-For more information, see [Create a Build Project in CodeBuild](create-project.md) and [Change a Build Project's Settings in CodeBuild ](change-project.md)\.
+For more information, see [Create a build project in AWS CodeBuild](create-project.md) and [Change a build project's settings in AWS CodeBuild ](change-project.md)\.

  Use the following command to view the Squid proxy access log: